yunxiaochen/Lp_rot1129/README.md

 Table 3 is produced by *counter1121.R*.
 The initial results are stored in Rdata files and processed by *res.outputfinal1114.Rmd*

 ## Big-Five Personality Test
-Table 4-7 in the main test and K1-K3 in the supplement are produced by *big5_r_code_1115sgn.Rmd*, which is a rmarkdown file.
+Table 4-7 in the main text and Table K1-K3 in the supplement are produced by *big5_r_code_1115sgn.Rmd*, which is a rmarkdown file.

 ## Supplement.H
 Here are the files that compare the performance of Lp rotation to other rotation criteria.
 Table H.1 and Table H.2 are produced by *geomin_1128_chart.R*.
 Table H.3 is produced by *res.outputfinal1107.Rmd* using the Rdata results from *cl1123A_experiment.21S.R*.
 The minimizers of the L1 and L0.5 rotation is checked by grid search by *geomin_1128_gridsearch.R*